apache/trafficserver/doc/reference/configuration/records.config.en.rst

    When enabled (``1``), Traffic Server looks up range requests in the cache.

-.. ts:cv:: CONFIG proxy.config.http.cache.ignore_accept_mismatch INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_accept_mismatch INT 2
    :reloadable:

    When enabled with a value of ``1``, Traffic Server serves documents from cache with a ``Content-Type:`` header even if it does not match the ``Accept:`` header of the request.
-If set to ``2``, this logic only happens in the absence of a ``Vary`` header in the cached response (which is the recommended and safe use).
+If set to ``2`` (default), this logic only happens in the absence of a ``Vary`` header in the cached response (which is the recommended and safe use).

    .. note::